Benchmarks#

 CUDA Optimizations#

-mach optimize GPU memory access patterns to improve performance.
+mach optimizes GPU memory access patterns to improve performance.
 For those interested in learning more about CUDA optimization, excellent resources include:

 CUDA Crash Course by CoffeeBeforeArch